m-manu/go-find-duplicates/README.md

-    	 text = creates a text file in current directory with basic information csv = creates a csv file in current directory with detailed information print = just prints the report without creating any file (default "text")
+    	 text = creates a text file in current directory with basic information csv = creates a csv file in current directory with detailed information print = just prints the report without creating any file json = creates a JSON file in the current directory with detailed information (default "text")
   -parallelism uint
     	extent of parallelism (defaults to number of cores minus 1)